What is Silica?

 Aside from its role in hair, skin and nails, silica’s much wider role throughout the body means that we really must ensure that we do not have a deficiency in this important mineral.
 Silica is found in numerous vegetables and fruits and very little research has been carried out as to the possible deficiencies that exist in the general population though it is accepted that with silica’s wide role of activity, deficiencies are more than likely.

+Silicon is supplements carries tremendous health and beauty benefits to the skin and beyond.
 The presence of soft and brittle nails can indicate silicon deficiency and supplementing with silica can strengthen both the nails and hair and prevent hair thinning.

 But the only way to get enough of the mineral is via a supplement.